 Designing an effective speed-training program - Part 4

-Patrick Beith continues his series of articles on designing an effective speed training programme by providing an overview of the six fundamental training principles
+Patrick Beith continues his series of articles designing an effective speed training programme by providing an overview of the six fundamental training principles.

-One of the main problems that many coaches and athletes have in training speed is that they are looking at the topic through a very narrow lens.
+One of the main problems that many coaches and athletes have in training speed is looking at the topic through a very narrow lens.
 Maximal speed development is far more than just running some 40s.
-With bio-motor development, every single microcycle should address all 5 bio-motor abilities to some extent.
-But where you are in your training plan will determine the degree of emphasis that should be placed there.
+With bio-motor development, every single microcycle should address all five bio-motor abilities.
+But where you are in your training plan will determine the degree of emphasis placed there.
 Everything you do in your training must be done for a reason.
 We live in a universe based on order.
 Everything that happens for a reason that, given enough time, can be specifically identified.
-That is why each element of an effective speed training program must be based, ultimately, on sound scientific and physiological principles.
-There are 6 fundamental training principles that I think should be addressed so far as continuing to build a foundation for understanding how you should approach designing a speed training program.
+That is why each element of an effective speed training program must be based on sound scientific and physiological principles.
+There are six fundamental training principles that I think should be addressed so far as building a foundation for understanding how you should approach designing a speed training program.

-In essence, adaptation is the adjustment or enhancement of fitness ('fitness' being a very general term for the sum of the entire training process) that comes from your specific speed training protocols.
-Proper adaptation is the effect of relatively stable changes caused by the training sessions you implement.
-Examples are the reduced resting heart rate seen following an endurance training program and the increase in muscle fibre diameter after a period of strength training (Lamb 1978).
+Adaptation is the adjustment or enhancement of fitness ('fitness' being a very general term for the sum of the entire training process) that comes from your specific speed training protocols.
+Proper adaptation is the effect of stable changes caused by the training sessions you implement.
+Examples are the reduced resting heart rate seen following an endurance training program and increased muscle fibre diameter after a period of strength training (Lamb 1978).
 As I said before, everything happens for a reason.
 The effectiveness of your adaptation stems from the effectiveness of your training.
-Keep in mind, however, that rate of adaptation depends on such factors as sex, genetics, biological age, training age, level of fitness and motivation.
-Such factors (called 'bio-variability') must be considered when establishing the goals of your speed training program.
+However, keep in mind that the transformation rate depends on such factors as sex, genetics, biological age, training age, level of fitness, and motivation.
+Such factors (called 'bio-variability') must be considered when establishing your speed training program's goals.

-Density is the amount of recovery between bouts of exercise, but in relation to the amount of time said exercise takes to complete.
+Density is the amount of recovery between bouts of exercise, but about the amount of time said exercise takes to complete.
 An interval workout where an athlete runs for 45 seconds and jogs for 90 seconds is less dense than a workout where the athlete runs for 45 seconds and rests for 45 seconds.

-Restoration, or recovery, is the aided return of the athlete to his/her normal state through means such as massage, nutrition, hydration, recovery work, rest and relaxation.
-The term also refers to the amount of time required to go from the fatigued post workout state to the point of super adaptation.
+Restoration, or recovery, is the athlete's aided to return to his/her normal state through massage, nutrition, hydration, recovery work, rest, and relaxation.
+The term also refers to the amount of time required to go from the fatigued post-workout state to the point of super adaptation.
 For example, it may take 48-72 hours to fully recover from an intense neuromuscular training session.
-Adaptation takes place not from the workout itself, but from the effectiveness of the recovery mechanisms employed between (in the case of speed development) neuromuscular training days.
+Adaptation takes place, not from the workout itself, but the effectiveness of the recovery mechanisms employed between (in the case of speed development) neuromuscular training days.

 Also known as 'detraining', this is the loss of adaptation due to either lack of or inadequate training stimulus.
 How long it takes to start to 'get out of shape' depends on many variables and is of particular concern in track and field athletes during the peaking phase.
 For example, aerobic enzyme production begins to decrease after just 24 hours.
 Yet strength may be maintained for several weeks of inactivity, though muscle fibre size will decrease fairly quickly.

-Once you lay a foundation of general fitness in the preparation phases, your training must evolve toward the specific speed requirements of your athletes and sport.
-While general conditioning will have positive effects on other systems, maximal training response comes from training designed to stress the systems specific to that sport or event, at the intensity of and duration of the event.
+Once you lay a foundation of general fitness in the preparation phases, your training must evolve toward your athletes and the sport's specific speed requirements.
+While general conditioning will positively affect other systems, maximal training response comes from training designed to stress the systems specific to that sport or event, at the intensity of and duration of the event.
 This is why you cannot run slow all the time and get fast.
 An example would be improved reaction time and acceleration following a series of starting practice sessions.
-By considering how these factors will affect your athletes, you are in a better position to design a specific, individualized and effective speed training program for your athletes, regardless of the degree of bio-variability within the group.
-In the next issue we look at the energy and body systems that we are training when trying to develop the speed of our athletes.
+By considering how these factors will affect your athletes, you are better positioned to design a specific, individualized and effective speed training program for your athletes, regardless of the degree of bio-variability within the group.
+In the next issue, we look at the energy and body systems that we are training when trying to develop our athletes' speed.